vincecampanale/blog/_posts/2016-12-10-check-for-palindromes.markdown

 ---
 layout: post
-title:  "Step By Step: Check for Palindromes"
+title:  "Solved: Check for Palindromes"
 date:   2016-12-10
 ---
 Another day, another challenge.
 This one comes from the Free Code Camp "Basic Algorithm Scripting" section.
 I highly recommend checking out Free Code Camp's program if you are getting started on learning to code.
 It has served me very well.